Skip to content

 • Disability benefits

-• Any other government assistance that provides monetary aid
+• Any other government assistance that provides cash aid

 1. Participation in Government Assistance Programs

-If you or someone in your household participates in any of the following programs, you qualify for a free government tablet:
+Even if you do not meet the income requirements, you may still be eligible.
+If you or someone in your household participates in any of the following programs, you automatically qualify for a free government tablet:

-• Supplemental Nutrition Assistance Program (SNAP) – Food Stamps
+• Supplemental Nutrition Assistance Program (SNAP) – formerly known as Food Stamps

 • Medicaid